scott-knight/ubuntu-on-windows-setup/configure-windows-terminal.md

 <br/>

-8. After you save the settings, when you click on the `Windows Terminal` icon in the `Start Menu` it will automatically open desired shell.
+8. After you save the settings, when you click on the `Windows Terminal` icon in the `Start Menu`, it will automatically open desired shell.